 Please check your documents carefully and contact us immediately if any information on any document is incorrect.
 We cannot accept any liability if we are not notified of any inaccuracies in any document within 10 days of our sending it out (5 days for tickets).
 You may contact us by e-mail at email@example.com or call us on 01283 742 300.

 The relevant deposit and insurance premium (if purchased) must be paid to confirm your booking.
 The balance of the holiday cost is due 8 weeks* prior to the departure.
 If full payment is not made on time, we will cancel your booking and keep all payments paid at that date and levy the cancellation charges shown in clause 7.
-If booking within 8 weeks* of departure, full payment must be made at the time of booking. *13 weeks for cruises aboard Aegean Odyssey and Queen Mary 2, and all European River Cruises, Yacht & Tall Ship Cruises and14 weeks for Oberammergau Passion Play, Salzburg & Lake Constance and Voyage to Antarctica: The Great White Continent.
+If booking within 8 weeks* of departure, full payment must be made at the time of booking. *13 weeks for cruises aboard Queen Mary 2, and all European River Cruises, Yacht & Tall Ship Cruises and14 weeks for Oberammergau Passion Play, Salzburg & Lake Constance, Voyage to Antarctica: The Great White Continent and Voyage to the Arctic & Spitbergen.
+The Greenland Expedition Cruise for Solo Travellers will be due 121 days before departure.

 A binding contract comes into existence when we issue the confirmation invoice.